Euro 2022 organisers defend using Academy Stadium

 "It's disrespectful towards women's football because it's so much bigger than people think.
 You think women's football is getting two steps ahead but then something comes up like that it's just a step back."

-Eight Euro 2022 matches have already sold out, including the opening game at Old Trafford, all three of England's group stage matches and the final at Wembley.
+Eight Euro 2022 matches have already sold out, including the opening game at Old Trafford between England and Austria on 6 July.

+England's two other group stage matches - in Southampton and Brighton - and the final at Wembley, have also sold out.

 "Iceland's two opening fixtures have sold out, alongside six other Euro 2022 fixtures, which highlights the huge level of interest in the tournament already," organisers said.